 There are books, seminars, and courses on the subject.
-And as mentioned earlier, each county has their own set of rules governing the process, the redemption period, rates of return and the bidding process itself.
+And as mentioned earlier, each county has its own set of rules governing the process, the redemption period, rates of return, and the bidding process itself.

 This article is intended as an overview.
 You can and must study the market and make sure you understand the particulars of your intended market before you make a bid.

 As an investor, I’m constantly looking for new opportunities and evaluating risk vs. reward.
 On June 2, Baltimore County will hold its annual tax lien certificate auction.